huggingface/blog/unified-tool-use.md

 Our solution to this was **chat templates** - essentially, models would come with a tiny [Jinja](https://jinja.palletsprojects.com/en/3.1.x/) template, which would render chats with the right format and control tokens for each model.
 Chat templates meant that users could write chats in a universal, model-agnostic format, trusting in the Jinja templates to handle any model-specific formatting required.

 The obvious approach to supporting tool use, then, was to extend chat templates to support tools as well.
-And that’s exactly what we did, but tools created a lot of new challenges for the templating system.
-Let’s go through what those challenges were and how we solved them, and in the process hopefully you’ll gain a deeper understanding of how the system works, and how you can make it work for you.
+And that’s exactly what we did, but tools created many new challenges for the templating system.
+Let’s go through those challenges and how we solved them.
+In the process, hopefully, you’ll gain a deeper understanding of how the system works and how you can make it work for you.

 ## Passing tools to a chat template